 HAKIMA ELIZABETH NORMAND

 Hakima Elizabeth Normand was initiated into the Inayati Order in 2014, and is a regular participant in Taj Inayat and Gayan Macher’s New Rain Retreats, New Rain Online, and part of the organizing team for an Inquiry Group in Washington.
 She received her Doctor of Law degree from Willamette Law School and has thirty-five years of experience as an administrative judge, hearings officer, mediator, arbitrator, facilitator and trainer, designing and implementing dispute resolution systems and training courses for private and public agencies, and facilitating public policy decision-making processes.
-She currently works freelance as a hearings officer, doing unofficial judicial hearings for government and quasi-governmental agencies, particularly in the areas of public housing and land use.
+She currently works freelance as a hearings officer, doing administrative hearings for government and quasi-governmental agencies, particularly in the areas of public housing and land use.
 Hakima has been a member of the Inayati Order board since Winter 2017, and lives in Portland, Oregon.